HaikalRazali/SmartMahallah/README.md

 Preferred Platform: Android and iOS Smartphones (both platform used by common)

 Features:
+- Registration Page.
+~ User need to register before login into the app.
+User can do manual registration or by tapping matric card and will be automatically registered.

+- Login Page.
+~ User need to Login to gain access.

+- Residents Profile.
+~ Contain User profile details such as full name, Matric No, Level of Study.

 - Room Registration.
 ~ for room registration during start of semester. residents only can register room within time given by Mahallah Management.
 Late registration will be detected and Mahallah Management will be notified.